 2. Basashi (horse meat)

-Basashi is thinly sliced horse meat, a specialty from Kumamoto prefecture and available in several restaurants and sushi places all over Japan!
-In many European countries people see horses as companions and wouldn't even think of eating them!
-Japanese people however love horse meat especially together with soy sauce and garlic.
+Basashi is thinly sliced horse meat in the form of sashimi, a specialty from Kumamoto prefecture, and is available in several restaurants and sushi places all over Japan!
+In many European countries people see horses as companions and wouldn't even think of eating them, this however is not the case in Japan.
+Many Japanese people love horse meat especially together with soy sauce and garlic.

 Shirako is considered a delicacy in Japan and sold at restaurants and also at more expensive supermarkets.
-The dish already doesn't look tasty itself but it is only when you discover what it is that makes you lose your appetite.
-Shirako is a sperm sack of a fish!
+Upon first glance, it may appear a little odd but it is only when you discover what it is that makes many people lose their appetite.
+Shirako is a fish's sperm sack!
 The texture is soft and creamy like pudding and it doesn't have that much of a flavor.
+It is a very versatile dish and can be served raw, friend, steamed, or as a topping on other dishes.

 Goya is officially a bitter melon but many people consider it a vegetable because of the bitter taste.
-You would mostly find Goya in Okinawa, an island south of Japan rather than in the North.
-The vegetable is extremely healthy but not appreciated by everyone because of the bitter taste.
+You would mostly find it in Okinawa, an island in the South of Japan rather than in the North.
+This vegetable is extremely healthy and is know to lower blood sugar but is not appreciated by everyone because of the bitter taste.

 5. Raw chicken sashimi

-Mentaiko is known in English as pollock roe.
+Mentaiko is known in English as pollock roe, or the internal egg masses from the pollock fish.
 It has a very distinctive taste that is salty and sometimes spicy.
-It is often eaten as a side dish but it's also used in onigiri, pasta or as sauce.
+This dish originated in Korea, and was introduced to Japan around the time of the second world war.
+Since then it has become a very common side dish but it's also used in onigiri, pasta or as sauce.

-Motsunabe is comparable to a stew.
-In a pot a soup base made of soy sauce and miso is added, cabbage, garlic chives, tofu and the main ingredient: beef innards!
-The Beef innards are very soft but also extremely chewy, you either love it or hate it!
+For mostunabe, a mixture of soup base made of soy sauce and miso is combined with cabbage, garlic chives, tofu and the main ingredient: beef innards!
+The beef innards are very soft and chewy, it is often said that they melt in your mouth like snow.

 8. Whale meat (kujira)

-Whale meat is another Japanese delicacy that is even believed to help fight dementia!
-Whaling is however not supported by many people from other countries to say the least.
-Whale meat is no longer a staple of the diet of Japanese people but still available in restaurants.
-Apparently the taste of whale meat is similar to land animals rather than fish.
+Whale meat is another Japanese delicacy that is even believed to help fight dementia.
+Contrary to many other countries, where whaling is banned and a controversial topic, commercial whaling still occurs in Japan and many Japanese people are not as opposed to the consumption of whale meat.
+While it is no longer a staple in the Japanese diet, it is still available in some restaurants.
+Apparently as whales are mammals, the taste of is more similar to land animals rather than fish.

 9. Horumon or Horumonyaki